mre/mre.github.io.v2/blog/2018-functional-mathematics.md

 ### Imperative vs functional style

 Built-in keywords can help expand the expressiveness of a language into a specific problem space, but this approach is severly limited.
 It’s not feasible to extend the language core *ad infinitum*; it would just be harder to maintain and take longer to learn.
-Therfore, most languages provide other ways of abstraction – like *functions*, *subroutines*, *classes* and *objects* – to split a routine into smaller, more manageable parts.
+Therefore, most languages provide other ways of abstraction – like *functions*, *subroutines*, *classes* and *objects* – to split a routine into smaller, more manageable parts.
 These mechanisms might help to control the complexity of a program, but especially when dealing with mathematical problems, one has to be careful not to obfuscate the solution with boilerplate code.

 #### Specimen I - Factorial